MyEtherWallet/knowledge-base/source/_posts/en/mewconnect/mewconnect-user-guide.md

 **Step 5.** Click "Start using MEWconnect".

 You’re done!
 You’ll be taken to a screen that shows your new wallets address backed by a unique color-code.
-On this screen you’ll find all your ETH and ERC20 tokens.
-There is also a handy ‘Share’ button next to your address, in case you want to send it to someone.
+On this screen you’ll find all your ETH and ERC20 tokens that we support in our default list.
+Custom tokens can only be seen using our web interface.
 <br />